 1. Introduction

-Almost all Iran’s 136.2 billion barrels proven oil reserves (), representing roughly 10 percent of the world's total oil reserves, are situated in the southwest part of Iran and in the Iranian part of the Persian Gulf.
-Most of these reserves were discovered in the Dezful Embayment, a depression located in southern Khuzestan, which is part of the Zagros .
-The Dezful Embayment, which covers an area of only 60,000 sq.km contains some 45 oilfields which account for more than 360 billion barrels of oil in-place, corresponding to roughly 8% of global oil reserves (Bordenave and Hegre, 2005). structures are elongated anticlines, where the most prolific reservoir is by far the Oligo-Miocene Asmari .
-Subordinate reserves are located in limestone reservoirs of the Cretaceous Bangestan and Khami Groups (Lower CretaceousThe history of geochemical investigation in Iran goes back to the years 1932-1941, when Lees (1940) fractionated some crude oil as well as bitumen in Fars.
-The first comprehensive geochemical project in Iran was conducted by Bordenave and his coworkers (Bordenave et al., 1971; Bordenave and Sahabi, 1971; Bordenave and Nili, 1973; Burwood, 1978). was to determine what formations acted as source rocks, their characteristics, thicknesses and distribution.
+Almost all of Iran’s 136.2 billion barrels of proven oil reserves (Alavi, 2007), representing roughly 10 percent of the world's total oil reserves, are situated in the southwest part of Iran and in the Iranian part of the Persian Gulf.
+Most of these reserves were discovered in the Dezful Embayment, a depression located in the southern Khuzestan, which is part of the Zagros Fold Thrust Belt.
+The Dezful Embayment, which covers an area of only 60,000 km2, contains some 45 oilfields which account for more than 360 billion barrels of oil in-place, corresponding to approximately 8% of global oil reserves (Bordenave and Hegre, 2005).
+The productive structures are elongated anticlines, where the most prolific reservoir is by far the Oligo-Miocene Asmari Limestone.
+Subordinate reserves are located in limestone reservoirs of the Cretaceous Bangestan and Khami Groups in Lower Cretaceous ages (Figs 1-2).

+The geological framework, stratigraphy and structure of the Zagros region has been extensively studied in detail (James and Wynd, 1965; Stöcklin, 1974; Ricou, 1974; Hessami et al., 2001; Sherkati and Letouzey, 2004; Sepehr and Cosgrove, 2004; Alavi, 2004 and 2007; Bordenave and Hegre, 2005 and 2010, among others).
+However, detailed work within this complex region remains necessary to improve our knowledge on the origin and interrelationship of individual hydrocarbon reserves.

+The first comprehensive geochemical project in Iran was conducted by Bordenave and his coworkers (Bordenave et al., 1971; Bordenave and Sahabi, 1971; Bordenave and Nili, 1973; Burwood, 1978).
+This was in order to determine what formations acted as source rocks, their characteristics, thicknesses and distribution.
 Later they correlated oils with potential source rocks, using stable isotopes of source rock pyrolysates and oil, together with biomarkers.
-They to the conclusion that most of the oil accumulating in the Asmari and Bangestan reservoirs of the main fields of the Dezful Embayment was generated from the Albian-aged Kazhdumi source rocks with minor charges from the Pabdeh Formation of Middle Eocene to Early Oligocene age (Bordenave and Burwood, 1990 and 1995).
-This system was found to be independent of older petroleum systems.
+They came to the conclusion that most of the oil accumulating in the Asmari and Bangestan reservoirs of the main fields of the Dezful Embayment was generated from the Albian-aged Kazhdumi source rocks with minor charges from the Pabdeh Formation of Middle Eocene to Early Oligocene age (Bordenave and Burwood, 1990 and 1995).
+This petroleum system was found to be independent of older petroleum systems.

-The Kazhdumi and Pabdeh source rocks reached the onset of oil expulsion during deposition of the Agha Jari Formation between 8 3 , depending upon the location (Bordenave and Hegre, 2005 and 2010).
-This chronology means that oil migrated from source rocks into preexisting Zagros structures.
-Therefore, oil migrated over short distances to nearby traps within well defined drainage areas, the geometry of which can be deduced from seismic data.
-Moreover, the Zagros folding induced prominent fracturing which can be observed both at outcrop and in wells.
-This fracturing, which affects limestone as well as marls, enhanced sub vertical migration of hydrocarbons towards the reservoirs.
-Generation, migration and entrapment of oil in the Zagros Foldof Iran influenced by orogenic events associated with the closure of South Tethys and particularly the deposition of the thick syn-orogenic Agha Jari Formation.
+The Kazhdumi and Pabdeh source rocks reached the onset of oil expulsion during deposition of the Agha Jari Formation between 8 to 3 millions of years before the present, depending upon the location (Bordenave and Hegre, 2005 and 2010).
+This chronology has oil migrated from source rocks into preexisting Zagros structures; namely carbonate reservoirs in the Sarvak and Asmari Formations, Moreover, the Zagros folding induced prominent fracturing which can be observed both at outcrop and in wells.
+This fracturing, which affects limestones as well as marls, enhanced vertical migration of hydrocarbons towards the reservoirs.
+Generation, migration and entrapment of oil in the Zagros Fold Belt of Iran were influenced by orogenic events associated with the closure of South Tethys and particularly the deposition of the thick syn-orogenic Agha Jari Formation (Bordenave and Hegre, 2005 and 2010).